 Butt Monkey: In his old job, he got his ass kicked a lot by his bosses.
 He's shaken this off as he adjusts to his life as a pirate.

 Character Development: Growing from his first appearance as a sad sack into one who can survive among some pretty awful people; not necessarily a completely positive change.
+Case in point of his growing darkness; this scene.
+After Feng asked for his help, the old Rock wouldn't hesitate to give her a hand.
+But now, he's starting to see things from a more selfish "will this hurt ME"? point of view.
+Much to Revy's disappointment.

 The Chessmaster: Shown in full flux during the end of the "Baile de la Muerte" arc, where set up nearly the entire ending with a few choice words and a really accurate prediction of how people would act.